New York City ethnic enclaves: Bronx

 Located on White Plains Road in Morris Park the area has been recently named Little Yemen due to the growing number of Yemeni Americans.
 The area contains several Hookah cafes, a Yemeni supermarket, and Yemeni delis and pharmacies that surround the intersection.

 Queens

 Astoria, Queens, has an Egyptian American community, dubbed "Little Egypt", centered on Steinway Street between Broadway and Astoria Boulevard.
 It features many Middle Eastern and North African cafés, restaurants, and shops, including other businesses from countries like Algeria, Lebanon, and Syria.

 Brooklyn

 On Atlantic Avenue between the East River and Flatbush Avenue, there is also a significant population of Middle Easterners.
 There are a few shops which still exist in this street, such as Sahadi's.
 A little part of this community remained in the neighborhoods Boerum Hill and Park Slope.

-There is also a significant Middle Eastern population in Midwood, Brooklyn and Bay Ridge, Brooklyn.
+There is also a significant Middle Eastern population in Midwood, Brooklyn and East Williamsburg.